UEFA Euro 2016 final

-The UEFA Euro 2016 Final was the final match of Euro 2016, the fifteenth edition of the European Football Championship, UEFA's quadrennial competition for national football teams.
-The match was played at the Stade de France in Paris, France, on 10 July 2016, and was contested by Portugal and France.
-The 24-team tournament began with a group stage, from which 16 teams qualified for the knockout phase.
+The UEFA Euro 2016 final was the final match of UEFA Euro 2016, the fifteenth edition of the European Championship, UEFA's quadrennial competition for national football teams.
+The match was played at the Stade de France in Paris, France, on 10 July 2016, and was contested between Portugal and hosts France.

+The 24-team tournament began with a group stage, from which 16 teams qualified for the knockout stage.
 En route to the final, Portugal finished third in Group F, with draws against Iceland, Austria and Hungary.
-Portugal then defeated Croatia in the last 16 before beating Poland in the quarter-final after a penalty shoot-out.
-They progressed to the final after beating Wales in the semi-final.
-France finished the group stage as winners of Group A, beating Romania and Albania before drawing with Switzerland.
-In the knockout rounds, France defeated the Republic of Ireland and Iceland before beating Germany in the semi-final.
+Portugal then defeated Croatia in the last 16, Poland in the quarter-finals after a penalty shoot-out, and progressed to the final after beating Wales 2–0 in the semi-finals.
+Meanwhile, France finished as winners of Group A, beating Romania and Albania before drawing with Switzerland.
+In the knockout stage, France defeated the Republic of Ireland in the last 16, Iceland in the quarter-finals, and progressed to the final after beating Germany 2–0 in the semi-finals.